rcliftonharvey/rchcodetimer/README.md

       }

    } // When runTest() ends, timer is destroyed and writes the measured time into testResult.

+   // Create an external variable that will hold the measured time double testResult = 0.0;

+   // Run the test and pass the address to the testResult variable in runTest(&testResult);

    std::cout << "Test completed in " << std::to_string(testResult) << " ns" << std::endl;
    // --> "Test completed in xxxx ns"